strongloop/strongloop.com2/_posts/2017-08-03-node-summit-angelhack-a-brisk-week-in-silicon-valley.md

 ### Kickoff with a short IBM Announcement

 One of the first things I did at Node Summit was a short keynote welcoming everyone to Node Summit and talking a bit about what IBM is doing with Node.js.
-In addition, it was the perfect audience to announce the LoopBack Next framework ([learn more](https://github.com/strongloop/loopback-next)).
+It was the perfect audience to announce the LoopBack Next framework ([learn more](https://github.com/strongloop/loopback-next)).
 I'm assuming it was well-received because I had a number of people coming by the IBM booth shortly after to talk to me about what we're doing with LoopBack!

 <img src="https://strongloop.com/blog-assets/2017/08/NSkeynote.png" alt="Node Summit Keynote" style="width: 300px"/>